Stonesjtu/basis-embedding/README.md

 and feeds the data to model
 - model.py: define the input embedding and LSTM layer
 - basis_loss.py: It contains a basis linear module, taking inputs from LSTM hidden state and outputing loss value.
-- basis_linear_softmax.py:  the definition of basis linear.
+- basis/: core part of the basis embedding module
-- crossEntropy.py: a wrapper of Pytorch's crossEntropy loss
 - utils.py: do product quantization for pre-trained embedding
 - data.py: data pre-processing
 - .th/.th.decoder: the pre-trained embedding matrix